Whitley Castle: Archaeology

 The fort was surveyed by R. G. Collingwood and described by him in his Archaeology of Roman Britain, 1930, where he noted the fort's uniquely skewed shape and extraordinary set of defensive ramparts on the western, uphill side.
+It is the highest stone-built Roman fort in Britain.
 Pottery excavated in the 1950s suggested that the fort was constructed in 122 AD, at the same time as Hadrian's Wall.
 A survey in 2007–8 by English Heritage showed a large Roman civilian settlement or vicus to the north and west of the fort.
 Artefacts found include coins, pottery, glass, objects made of jet, and inscribed stones.
 In 2012, the University of Durham carried out a geophysics survey.
 In the absence of a full excavation, archaeologists have exploited the diggings of moles to uncover Roman artefacts by sifting earth thrown up by the animals in their molehills.
 Finds include fragments of terra sigillata (Samian ware, Roman table pottery); rim fragments of serving bowls and earthenware pots; a bead made of jet; some iron nails; and a bronze dolphin from the bath house, most likely the handle of an instrument like a strigil or razor.

 Plan of Whitley Castle by Thomas Sopwith, 1853.
 The Victorian Enclosure walls shown within the Roman fort were largely removed by volunteers in 2018.

 Plan, made by R. G. Collingwood in 1930, shows the unique skewing of the playing-card shape of Roman forts, and the similarly extraordinary set of ramparts outside the fort's wall.